Acts 17:24-34

 God, as you see here, he’s the God of history.
 He’s the God who determines geography.
 Right now, the face of the Middle East is undergoing drastic change.
 The lines are being redrawn.
 Isis is carving out a territory for itself, completely ignoring the boundaries of so-called sovereign states like Iraq and Syria.
 There’s been massive Muslim migration into Europe, which is, and that Muslim religion, it’s redefining the religion, the culture of that entire continent.
 Are the Muslims winning the centuries-old war against European crusaders?
 Time will tell.

 But just remember, Isis is not sovereign.
 That group is simply moving into the boundaries that God has prescribed for whatever purpose he has predetermined.
 Like the rest of the Muslim world, they are nothing more than tools of God’s judgment.
 They are unwittingly carrying out his sovereign design, like the Babylonians before them.
 God governs the earth by his good and wise providence.
 And all the boundaries are set by him.
 All the movements of history are set by him.
-Everything is set in accomplishing his ultimate ends.
+Everything is set and accomplishing his ultimate ends.
 That includes the events of history.
 It includes the lines of the map.
 It includes the shifting sands of world power.
 It includes the thrones of the world, those in seats of power.
 All those things are governed by this providence, according to the dictates of his sovereign will, which is always good, always right.

 Why did God order his created world in such a way?
 Why does he limit man?
 Why does he set boundaries around mankind, pointing us continually to his sovereign authority?
 Is this a way to make man gravel, to crush man in the dust and rub man’s nose in his creaturely limitations?
 Not at all.
 Not at all.
-Paul knew that introducing the Athenians to God as sovereign Creator, as Provider and Sustainer, as All-Powerful, All-Knowing, Everywhere Present, this was a foundational truth to lead them to the knowledge of salvation.
+Paul knew that introducing the Athenians to God as sovereign creator, as provider and sustainer, as all-powerful, all-knowing, everywhere present, this was a foundational truth to lead them to the knowledge of salvation.
 It’s not about crushing man, except to humble him and point him to heaven.
 They needed to be humbled under the might and the power of God before they’d ever look up to see that they need him.

 Unbelievers, all of us really, but especially as we’re talking about evangelism, unbelievers need to see and reckon with the fact that man’s existence, it’s derived, first from God, but most immediately it’s derived from those who’ve preceded us.
+Right?
 All those who preceded us are also derived from those who preceded them, all the way back to the very first man, Adam.
 The very first human being that God created, “God made,” as it says there, “Made us all from one man.”

 Again, another reason why what we’re teaching here is not compatible with evolutionary theory.
 God made from, made us all from one man.
 And don’t miss the fact that it is that first man who failed.
 He fell in the Garden of Eden, and he plunged his entire progeny, all of his offspring, that’s us, he plunged us all into sin and corruption.
 You know what?
 God is the one who bound the fate of all mankind to Adam.
 Why did he do that?
 To point us to our need for a redeemer.
 That’s what this is all about.

-“As it’s written,” 1 Corinthians 15:45, “’The first man Adam became a living being,’ the last Adam became a life-giving spirit.”
+“As it’s written,” 1 Corinthians 15:45, “‘The first man Adam became a living being,’ the last Adam became a life-giving spirit.”
 It wasn’t about Adam.
 It was about Christ, the last Adam.
 From the very beginning, it’s not been about the first man Adam.
 It’s been about the last Adam, Christ, the life-giving spirit.
 Look, people need to see the limitations of their existence.
-They need to see that their derivation from fallen humanity and here, at this point, is where Paul starts to unpack the implications of this teaching.
+They need to see that their derivation from fallen humanity and here, at this point, is where Paul starts to unpack the implications of his teaching.

 So he’s taught them something about God and themselves.
 Now he’s teaching them the implications.
 Notice verse 27.
-Like I said, the first hint of moral implication comes in that little word “should,” should.
+Like I said, the first hint of moral implication comes in that little word, should, should.
 God made all things this way.
 Why?
 “That they should seek God, and perhaps feel their way toward him and find him.
 Yet he’s not actually far from each one of us, for, ‘In him we live and move and have our being’; as even some of your own poets have said, ‘For we are indeed his offspring.’”
-That right there, folks, is the language of moral obligation, that they “should seek God.”
+That right there, folks, is the language of moral obligation, that they should seek God.

 Paul has turned the corner from the facts of theology to the implications of theology.
 It’s not enough just to know these truths.
 Its not enough just to ascent to them intellectually as true and valid facts.
-God’s truth obligates us to live by that truth, to submit to the God who’s revealed himself through his creation and providence.
-But also through his revealed word.
+God’s truth obligates us to live by that truth, to submit to the God who’s revealed himself through his creation and providence, but also through his revealed word.
 Notice, first of all, Paul informs them of their responsibility to seek God.
 In light of who God is, in light of how he’s ordered the universe, especially in light of how he has done everything for them to sustain them, they’re faced with the moral obligation to seek him.

 That was Paul’s point, as well, in Romans chapter 1:19-21.
 God holds the entire human race responsible for knowing him.
 It says there in that chapter, “For what can be known about God is plain to them.”
 They see it.
-It’s plain because God has shown it to them.
+It’s plain, because God has shown it to them.
 “For his invisible attributes, namely, his eternal power and divine nature, have been clearly perceived, ever since the creation of the world, in the things that have been made.
 So that,” what?
+They’re without excuse.
 “They’re without excuse.
-They’re without excuse.
 For although they knew God, they did not honor him as God or give thanks to him.”
 Moral obligation.
 We’re responsible to honor God.
 We’re responsible to give thanks.

 That’s moral obligation number one, men and women should seek God.
 They should worship him, honoring him as the God that he is, praising him with thanksgiving.
 The very existence of God for who he is demands the worship of God.
 And that, folks, is why atheists deny him.
 That is why evolutionists want to make him unnecessary.
 As we evangelize, we cannot let them get away with that.